-Complete diagnostic, therapeutic and preventative care with a nationally recognized clinical faculty and an in-depth knowledge of contact lens designs, the cornea & contact lens team is here to deliver complete diagnostic, therapeutic and preventative care, as well as provide you with contact lenses to suit your individual lifestyle and needs.
+The Stein Family Cornea & Contact Lens Center at the University Eye Center provides complete diagnostic, therapeutic, and preventative care with a nationally recognized clinical faculty and an in-depth knowledge of contact lens designs.
+The cornea & contact lens team is here to deliver complete diagnostic, therapeutic, and preventative care, as well as provide you with contact lenses to suit your individual lifestyle and needs.

 We offer standard contact lenses as well as:

 Multifocal Contact Lenses

 These lenses can correct nearsightedness, farsightedness and astigmatism (distinctive curvature of your cornea) in combination with age-related loss of close-up vision (presbyopia).
 They are available in both soft and gas permeable (GP) varieties.

 From our experience, infants and children adapt well to contact lens wear.
 At the University Eye Center, we ﬁt children and infants with contact lenses for eye conditions that would normally require them to wear thick, bulky eyeglasses.

 Aphakia (congenital cataracts), amblyopia (lazy eye), anisometropia (the two eyes have unequal refractive power) and myopia (nearsightedness) are just a few diagnoses where contact lenses may provide therapeutic beneﬁt.